rekhaDevs/samagragovernance.in/src/pages/team/index.md

       An opportunity to understand and impact the functioning of government departments and create real impact at scale, brings Lakshay to Samagra.
+      Currently, he is part of the Saksham Haryana-Skills & Employment team.
     image: /img/edited_img_3614.jpg
     linkedInProfile: 'https://www.linkedin.com/in/lakshay-gupta-578019195/'
     name: Lakshay Gupta